 Add the rice to the pan and stir it so that all of the grains become coated with butter.
 Let it cook for 1 minute.

-Add the wine to the pan and stir it in completely.
+Add the wine to the rice mixture in the pan and stir it in completely.
 Cook, stirring until it has been entirely absorbed by the rice.

 Once the first addition of broth is absorbed, add another half cup of broth and stir until that has been absorbed as well.
-Keep repeating the process of adding the broth a half cup at a time until it is absorbed while stirring almost constantly.
+Keep repeating the process of adding ½ cups of the stock at a time until it is absorbed while stirring almost constantly.

 When you have used half of the broth, add the corn to the pan.